 Aeonium 'Bronze Medal'

-Aeonium ‘Bronze Medal’ is a stunning Aeonium hybrid that grows into a mound up to 18 inches (45 cm) across of small, compact, medallion-like rosettes up to 2.5 inches (6.2 cm) in diameter.
-The red-marked glutinous leaves are dark bronze in strong light.
+Aeonium 'Bronze Medal' is a stunning succulent shrub with small compact medallion-like rosettes that grow at the end of each branch.
+It grows into a mound up to 18 inches (45 cm) in diameter.
+Rosettes are up to 2.5 inches (6.2 cm) in diameter.
+The red-marked glutinous leaves get dark bronze coloration during the summer dormancy.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).